vlombardino/Personal/PDF-Shrink.md

 > /default: (almost identical to /screen)

 ## Scripts
-Convert all files with `screen` settings in a folder:
+Batch conversion all files with `screen` setting:
 > WARNING: This will overwrite the original file
 ```bash
 find -type f -name "*.pdf" -exec bash -c 'gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/screen -dNOPAUSE -dBATCH -dQUIET -sOutputFile="new.pdf" "{}"; rm "{}"; mv "new.pdf" "{}";' {} \;
 ```

-Convert all files with `ebook` settings in a folder:
+Batch conversion all files with `ebook` setting:
 > WARNING: This will overwrite the original file
 ```bash
 find -type f -name "*.pdf" -exec bash -c 'gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/ebook -dNOPAUSE -dBATCH -dQUIET -sOutputFile="new.pdf" "{}"; rm "{}"; mv "new.pdf" "{}";' {} \;
 ```

-Convert all files with `printer` settings in a folder:
+Batch conversion all files with `printer` setting:
 > WARNING: This will overwrite the original file
 ```bash
 find -type f -name "*.pdf" -exec bash -c 'gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/printer -dNOPAUSE -dBATCH -dQUIET -sOutputFile="new.pdf" "{}"; rm "{}"; mv "new.pdf" "{}";' {} \;
 ```

-Convert all files with `prepress` settings in a folder:
+Batch conversion all files with `prepress` setting:
 > WARNING: This will overwrite the original file
 ```bash
 find -type f -name "*.pdf" -exec bash -c 'gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/prepress -dNOPAUSE -dBATCH -dQUIET -sOutputFile="new.pdf" "{}"; rm "{}"; mv "new.pdf" "{}";' {} \;
 ```

+Batch conversion renaming all files with `screen` setting:
 Make a copy with `screen` setting:
 > Makes a copy renaming the file with `new`
 ```bash
 for file in *pdf; do gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/screen -dNOPAUSE -dQUIET -dBATCH -sOutputFile="new_${file}" -- "$file"; done
 ```

-Make a copy with `ebook` setting:
+Batch conversion renaming all files with `ebook` setting:
 > Makes a copy renaming the file with `new`
 ```bash
 for file in *pdf; do gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/ebook -dNOPAUSE -dQUIET -dBATCH -sOutputFile="new_${file}" -- "$file"; done
 ```

-Make a copy with `printer` setting:
+Batch conversion renaming all files with `printer` setting:
 > Makes a copy renaming the file with `new`
 ```bash
 for file in *pdf; do gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/printer -dNOPAUSE -dQUIET -dBATCH -sOutputFile="new_${file}" -- "$file"; done
 ```

-Make a copy with `prepress` setting:
+Batch conversion renaming all files with `prepress` setting:
 > Makes a copy renaming the file with `new`
 ```bash
 for file in *pdf; do gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/prepress -dNOPAUSE -dQUIET -dBATCH -sOutputFile="new_${file}" -- "$file"; done